Guyfawkesp/Coupon/README.md

 # Coupon Analysis

 This Jupyter notebook analyzes a dataset of coupon acceptance behavior.
-The analysis focuses on understanding the characteristics of drivers who accept various types of coupons, particularly bar coupons.
+The analysis focuses on understanding the characteristics of drivers who accept various types of coupons, particularly bar, Coffee House coupons.

 ## Key Findings